Virginia Eliza Clemm Poe: Effect and influence on Poe

 Virginia's death had a significant effect on Poe.
-After her death, Poe was deeply saddened for several months.
+After her death, Poe was despondent for several months.
 A friend said of him, "the loss of his wife was a sad blow to him.
 He did not seem to care, after she was gone, whether he lived an hour, a day, a week or a year; she was his all."
 A year after her death, he wrote to a friend that he had experienced the greatest evil a man can suffer when, he said, "a wife, whom I loved as no man ever loved before", had fallen ill.
 While Virginia was still struggling to recover, Poe turned to alcohol after abstaining for quite some time.
 How often and how much he drank is a controversial issue, debated in Poe's lifetime and also by modern biographers.
 Poe referred to his emotional response to his wife's sickness as his own illness, and that he found the cure to it "in the death of my wife.
 This I can & do endure as becomes a man—it was the horrible never-ending oscillation between hope & despair which I could not longer have endured without the total loss of reason".

 Poe regularly visited Virginia's grave.
 As his friend Charles Chauncey Burr wrote, "Many times, after the death of his beloved wife, was he found at the dead hour of a winter night, sitting beside her tomb almost frozen in the snow".
 Shortly after Virginia's death, Poe courted several other women, including Nancy Richmond of Lowell, Massachusetts, Sarah Helen Whitman of Providence, Rhode Island, and childhood sweetheart Sarah Elmira Royster in Richmond.
 Even so, Frances Sargent Osgood, whom Poe also attempted to woo, believed "that [Virginia] was the only woman whom he ever loved".